Master of Science - Physician Assistant Studies

 8. File an application with the Central Application Service for Physician Assistants (CASPA).
 Apply at www.caspaonline.org after May 1.
 The CASPA website provides additional information about the initial application requirements and fees.

-The application deadline for the class entering in January is August 1 (see CASPA website for specific date).
-Due to often unforeseen delays such as with transcripts or letters of recommendation, it is STRONGLY recommended that all applications be submitted at least 6 to 8 weeks in advance of the deadline to CASPA online as it takes a completed application at least 6-8 weeks to be received by this Program.
+The application deadline for the class entering in January is August 1.
+Due to often unforeseen delays such as transcripts or letters of recommendation for CASPA verification, it is STRONGLY recommended that all applications be submitted at least 4 to 8 weeks in advance of the deadline.
 It is the applicants responsibility to ensure all Missouri State University required application materials are received by the deadline in August to CASPA.
-CASPA applications received at the MSU PA Program after August 29 will not be considered.

 9. Competitive applicants will be invited to interview with members of the programs' admissions committee.
 Interviews are usually scheduled during the month of September.

-10. Applicants who are accepted to the Program and those on the alternate list will be required to submit a Missouri State University graduate school application and pay an application fee.
+10. Applicants who are accepted to the Program and those on the alternate list will be required to submit a Missouri State University graduate school application, and pay application fees.

 11. Matriculated students must enroll on a full-time basis and progress through the program as a cohort group.